HL7/fhir-project-mhealth/ig-data/input/pagecontent/18_system_attributes.md

 <span id='device-identifier-is-unique'/>
 #### Scenario: Device Identifier is Unique

-The device identifier **SHALL** be unique within the namespace defined by the system(Device + App + Infrastructure).
+    The device identifier shall be unique within the namespace defined by the system (Device + App + Infrastructure).

     The point of this assessment is that the mechanism by which devices are identified be sufficient demonstrate that identifiers are unique.

 GIVEN